-Plant-based foods are becoming more popular; by reading Fiber Fueled, a book on health effects based on the foods we eat, I was exposed to a doctor who referenced over 600 studies in his book on the health implications of a plant-based diet.
-This article focuses on the growing popularity of plant-based productions and how to invest with a self-directed IRA.
+Plant-based foods are becoming more popular.
+I read Fiber Fueled, a book on health effects based on the foods we eat.
+In the book, a doctor referenced over 600 studies on the health implications of a plant-based diet.
+This article focuses on the growing popularity of plant-based productions.
+We also discuss how you can invest in the plant-based industry with a self directed IRA.

 Why Is Plant-Based Food Gaining Traction?

-Environmental Impacts – A growing interest in our environmental impact on the planet has increased the popularity of plant-based foods and alternatives.
+A growing concern for environmental impact has increased the popularity of plant-based foods.
 More people are talking about the planet and the effects of global warming.
-Animal sourced foods, such as beef or dairy milk, can use thousands of gallons of water to produce, in comparison to plant-based alternatives like tofu or oat milk, which average a few hundred to produce.
-The massive amounts of methane released by large herds of cattle have also been increasingly publicized and made common knowledge.
+Animal sourced foods, such as beef or dairy milk, can use thousands of gallons of water to produce.
+Plant-based alternatives like tofu or oat milk average only a few hundred to produce.
+The massive amount of methane released by cattle has also been increasingly publicized.

 How to Get Involved in Plant-Based Food Investments

-Investors have the opportunity to enter into this growing market of alternative assets; plant-based start-ups have become a hot choice.
+Investors have the opportunity to enter this growing market of alternatives.
+Plant-based start-ups have become a hot choice.
 This is being recognized in many different industries and companies.
-For example, Purdue University is offering up to $100,000 per semester in funding towards innovations in the plant sciences industry that includes new plant-based alternatives.
+For example, Purdue University is offering up to $100,000 in funding per semester.
+Funding goes towards innovations in the plant sciences industry, including new plant-based alternatives.

-However, plant-based investments are not limited to food start-ups.
-Many people are making a shift away from animal-based products towards alternatives that perform the same function but are instead plant-based.
-Listed below are just a few products commonly (and sometimes surprisingly) made with animal components that are now facing plant-based competition:
+Plant-based investments are not limited to food.
+Many are shifting away from animal-based products toward alternatives with the same function.
+Below are a few animal products that are now facing plant-based competition: